electricimp/imp-central-impt/spec/TestingReadme.md

 1. If needed, set optional environment variables:
     - **IMPT_DEBUG** - if *true*, displays additional output of the command execution (default: *false*).
     - **IMPT_ENDPOINT** - impCentral API endpoint (default: *https://api.electricimp.com/v5*).
 You need to specify it when working with a private impCentral installation.
     - **IMPT_GITHUB_USER** / **IMPT_GITHUB_TOKEN** - a GitHub account username / password or personal access token.
-You need to specify them when you got `???` error.
+You need to specify them when you got `GitHub rate limit reached` error.
 1. Alternatively, instead of the environment variables setting, you can directly specify the values of the corresponding variables in your local [imp-central-impt/spec/config.js file](../spec/config.js).
 1. Run the tests by calling `npm test` command from your local *imp-central-impt* folder.

-Note, at this moment some tests for *impt test* commands need to be run either on an imp001 or an imp002 module as they are designed to fail with an `"Out of memory"` error, which does not happen on imp modules with more memory available.
+Note, at this moment some tests for *impt test run* command need to be run either on an imp001 or an imp002 module as they are designed to fail with an `"Out of memory"` error, which does not happen on imp modules with more memory available.

 ## Tests Running Management ##